haja-k/mysql-to-pgvector-embeddings/README.md

 - Add batching for embedding calls to improve throughput and reduce latency/cost.
 - Add authentication and rate limiting for production.
 - Add unit/integration tests and simple metrics (last synced id, embedding failures).
-- Optional: I can add `.env.example`, a CONTRIBUTING section, or a small metrics endpoint.
+- Optional: I can add a CONTRIBUTING section, or a small metrics endpoint.

 ---